syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Working-with-CalcEngine.md

 ---
 layout: post
-title: Working with CalcEngine | Calculate | Syncfusion
+title: Working with CalcEngine | Calculate | windowsforms/Syncfusion
-description: Description about properties, methods maintained in CalcEngine
+description: This section describs about properties and methods maintained in CalcEngine for syncfusion essential windowsforms
 platform: windowsforms
 control: Calculate
 documentation: ug